Pictures inspire poetry. In this post, you’ll find 13 ideas to use in middle and high school classrooms.

 The main observation I’ve noticed about teaching poetry is that the more requirements I give and the more “perfect” I expect the final product to be, the more resistance I get from students.
 Poetry doesn’t have to be perfect.
 For the purpose of poetry in the classroom, just encouraging students to write and learn about the structure of a poem is a success.

 A picture is worth a thousand words, but when it comes to poetry, we only need a few.
 Pictures, illustrations, images (of any kind) can inspire thoughts and ideas students might not otherwise have discovered.
-Try using pictures to inspire poetry with your students, and leave a comment below to share your thoughts.
+Try using pictures to inspire poetry with your students, and let their creativity lead the way.